nickdnk/gatewayapi-php/readme.md

         $webhook = Webhook::constructFromRequest($request, 'my_jwt_secret');

-        // Determine the type of webhook if you don't already know if ($webhook instanceof DeliveryStatusWebhook) {
+        // Determine the type of webhook if you don't already know. if ($webhook instanceof DeliveryStatusWebhook) {

             $webhook->getPhoneNumber();